netgen/TagsBundle/Resources/doc/INSTALL.md

 }
 ```

+### Edit configuration

 Put the following in your `ezpublish/config.yml` file to be able to load `eztags` content field template.
-Be sure to
-replace `YOUR_SITEACCESS_NAME` text with the name of your frontend siteaccess.

 ```yml
 parameters: